-The new buzzword seems to be pillar content strategy, but what does it mean and how do we create one?
-In short, this concept will help search engine algorithms help find your content so that you can have a better chance of ranking on the first page.
+A pillar content strategy is a critical part of marketing, but what does it mean and how do we create one?
+In short, this concept helps search engine algorithms find your content so that you can have a better chance of ranking on the first page of search results.

 Pillar pages are designed to contain all the information you would typically cram into multiple white papers or eBooks on one singular page or blog post.
 Your pillar page is meant to focus on a particular topic you’re trying to rank for in the SERPs.
 The benefit of having all your information in one place allows visitors to get answers to their questions quickly and efficiently.